Skip to content

-Influenza is a highly infectious viral illness.
-It can cause mild to severe illness and at times lead to death.1
+Influenza is easily spread from person to person.
+It can cause mild to severe illness and at times lead to death.1-3

 Most experts think that influenza viruses are spread mainly by droplets made when people with flu cough, sneeze, or talk.
 These droplets can land in people’s mouths or noses or can be inhaled into the lungs.
 Putting physical distance between yourself and others can help lower the risk of spreading a respiratory virus.2